FedeMatt/Statistical-Learning-II---exam-project/README.md

 https://archive.ics.uci.edu/ml/datasets/Bank+Marketing

 The data is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
-The classification goal is to predict if the client will subscribe a term deposit (variable y).
+The classification goal is to predict if the client will subscribe a term deposit.

-Several methods are implemented using R.
+Exploratory Data Analysis and several statistical learning techniques are implemented using R.

-The slides of the project's presentation are also attached, it was completed on June 6, 2019
+The slides of the project's presentation are also attached, it was submitted on June 6, 2019